zeyamosharraf/Ecommerce-Business/README.md

 - **Total Quantity, Avg.
 Unit Price, and Revenue by Stock Code:** The project analyzed the performance of different stock codes based on quantity sold, average unit price, and total revenue generated.
 - **Total Sales Revenue/Quantity by Country:** The project analyzed sales revenue and quantity sold for each country to identify key markets.
 - **Variation of Total Quantity and Revenue over Months:** The project analyzed the variation in total quantity sold and revenue generated over different months to identify trends and seasonality in sales.

+## Conclusion

+In conclusion, this project has provided valuable insights into the sales performance, customer behavior, and product trends of an international e-commerce company.
+Through rigorous data cleaning, analysis, and visualization, we were able to identify key metrics and patterns that can inform strategic decision-making.

+The project highlighted the importance of data-driven analysis in optimizing marketing strategies, inventory management, and customer engagement.
+By leveraging tools such as Python for data cleaning and Looker Studio for visualization, we were able to extract meaningful insights and provide actionable recommendations for business growth.

+Overall, this project demonstrates the power of data analysis in driving business success and underscores the value of continuous improvement and optimization based on data-driven insights.